CiscoDevNet/iotvizconf/README.md

 ![](media/image2.png)

-Figure 2 VisConf Device Topology Screenshot
+Figure 2 AutoDev IoTVizConf Device Topology Screenshot

 ![](media/image3.png)

-Figure 3 show how a particular sensor can be configured to send its data to some application data collector in the cloud.
+Figure 3 shows how a particular sensor can be configured to send its data to some application data collector in the cloud.

 In summary ODL is an application platform abstracting the complexities of a network and IOT devices.
 This GUI serves as an example of how to use REST interfaces to program ODL applications.